BlogAboutSchedule A Consultation

 The $44 billion Twitter acquisition initially appeared to be an expensive ego play.
 Business analysts questioned the strategic rationale, focusing on traditional social media metrics and revenue models.
 They missed the deeper play entirely.

 Twitter represented something invaluable: the world's most curated index of human knowledge and expertise.
 When domain experts share insights, they typically do so on Twitter first.
-This creates a real-time validation system where credibility and relevance intersect naturally.
+This creates a real-time validation layer — an opinion graph that tells AI systems not just what the internet says, but what the world's smartest people think matters.